ucldc/ucldc-docs/docs/dams/edit-objects.md

 **Picture Metadata** - (Picture objects only) Shows any metadata that was embedded in the image content file on upload.

-**Files** - (File objects only) Provides an interface for uploading one or more files at a given time as attachments to the File object.
-These files are attachments, and different than the main content file. <span style="color: red">Should we remove the 'Files' tab (visible for 'File' document type only), and consequently hide the built-in functionality for attachments to a File object?
-It seems potentially confusing.
-I'm not sure what the story is for a Simple Object (of File doctype) with attachments (which have no metadata record) vs a Complex Object with many children (of File doctype), each with their own metadata record.
-The File 'attachments' are different than the object's content file, as I understand it. </span>

 <div class="walkthrough">Banana Slug Features Walkthrough</div>

 ## Editing an Object